 - Reserve a place to stay.
 From late June through mid-September, most reservable campsites are booked well in advance.
 See our camping section for detailed information.

-- Crandell Mountain Campground remains closed due to damage sustained in the Kenow Wildfire and will remain so for 2022.
+- Crandell Mountain Campground remains closed due to damage sustained in the Kenow Wildfire.

 - Camping is available nearby at Castle Provincial Park and Beauvais Lake Provincial Park (Alberta Parks).